ZEW president says confidence boost from ECB's QE has peaked

 “Currently a lot of people think about the downside, you know, one obviously being the bubble in bond markets.
 If you look at the return on euro zone government bonds, I mean it’s really at a point where it cannot go much lower,” he said.

-“I think the ECB itself has probably underestimated the effect of the program on the exchange rate and maybe even on returns,” Fuest added.
+“I think the ECB itself has probably underestimated the effect of the programme on the exchange rate and maybe even on returns,” Fuest added.